MeretVogel/Big-Scale_Analytics_Project/README.md

 This team is composed of Meret Vogel, Alberto Molinaro and Pierre Huber.

 ## 🔍 Project description
-For the class "Big-Scale Analytics", which is part of our Master's programm in Information Systems, we were giving the following challenge:
+For the class "Big-Scale Analytics", which is part of our Master's programm in Information Systems, we were giving the following challenge: we are creating a model for English speakers that predicts the difficulty of a French written text.
+(A1-C2)

 ## 🖋 Useful ressources